Mors (automobile): Central Automobile Company

+1905 Mors Touring Car.
+Central Automobile Co.

 Central Automobile Company was the US importer of Mors automobiles in New York, New York in the very early part of the 20th century.

 The 1904 Mors 18 HP was a touring car.
 Equipped with a tonneau, it could seat 4 to 6 passengers and sold for a high US$8000.
 The vertically mounted water-cooled straight-4, situated at the front of the car, produced 18 HP (13.4 kW).
 A 4-speed transmission was fitted.
 The pressed steel-framed car was quite modern, with a cellular radiator (with fan) and a throttle control.
 The Mors 11 HP sold for US$5000.

 American Mors

 The St. Louis Car Company also manufactured the American Mors.
 After manufacturing the St. Louis and Kobusch cars, the latter of which looked like a Mors, in 1906 the St. Louis Car Company acquired an official license, blueprints, and plans from the Parisian factory to manufacture Mors cars in the U.S. After making the American Mors for three years, the company turned to the manufacture of a car of their own design, the Standard Six.